ioof-holdings/redux-dynostore/packages/redux-dynostore-redux-subspace/README.md

 ### `dispatchAction`

-This enhancer is similar to the base [`dispatchAction` enhancer](/package/redux-dynostore-core), except the action is namespaced with the `dynamic` component's identifier:
+This enhancer is similar to the base [`dispatchAction` enhancer](/packages/react-redux-dynostore), except the action is namespaces with the `dynamic` component's identifier:

 ```javascript
 import dynamic from '@redux-dynostore/react-redux'